9 Best Campgrounds in Joshua Tree National Park & Camping Details

 Hidden Valley Campground, open to both tents and RVs, is the most popular campground in the park.
 It's convenient to many of the day hikes, but more importantly, it's close to the best climbing sites in the park.
 As a result, it is always busy in the high season, and since it is first-come, first-served, it's best to arrive early in the week if you really want to have any chance of camping here.

-The campsites are all spectacular, spread around huge rock formations, and dotted with mature Joshua trees.
+The 44 campsites available are all spectacular, spread around huge rock formations, and dotted with mature Joshua trees.
 It's also quiet; generators are not allowed.
 This is the best campground in Joshua Tree and the perfect place to camp if you can get a site.

 This is the closest campground to the West Entrance Station, on the west side of the park, which is arguably the most scenic portion of Joshua Tree National Park.

 White Tank is on the east side of the park, on the road that runs between the North Entrance Station and Cottonwood.